jangala-dev/lua-fibers/README.md

 1. Install dependencies:
    1. luaposix with `luarocks install luaposix`

+### Installation with LuaJIT on OpenWRT

+This is the simplest set up for running on OpenWRT.

+`opkg update; opkg install luajit`

+That's it!

 ## Why Fibers?

 There are many possible advantages of fibers, in comparison to other async models such as callbacks, async/await, and promises.
 This is especially in highly complex programs with lots of semi-independent code doing async IO (such as in-process microservices).